Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

-I’m not really a beer and fireworks kind of girl, so my time looks like any other day off, but with scrambling for groceries because everything is going to be closed, to make things interesting.
+I’m not really a beer and fireworks kind of girl, so my holiday looked like any other day off, but with scrambling for groceries because everything is going to be closed, to make things interesting.
 You’d think people were expecting the end of the world with how busy Costco gets the day before a stat holiday.

 Another little bonus this weekend: my husband and I had the house to ourselves for the first time in a long time.
 We capitalized on this by showering with the door open, walking around without pants on and ordering a bunch of food that we didn’t need to share with anyone else… except for the dog.

 On Sunday afternoon, after I’d finished my book, and changed out of my leggings into a new pair of leggings, I turned on Lifetime and indulged in made-for-TV-movie goodness.
 I happened to find one titled, Believe Me: The Abduction of Lisa McVey.

 It said based on a true story.
 It said serial killer.
 I was 100% sold.

-So, speaking of badass bitches…. girl.
+So, speaking of badass bitches…. dude.
 For real.
 Lisa McVey is a true warrior queen and I’m so glad I watched this movie about her ordeal at the hands of serial killer, Bobby Joe Long.
 She was abducted and raped for a 26-hour-period when she was 17-years-old.